Letter from the Chair

 Derek Attig is a Ph.D. candidate in History at the University of Illinois at Urbana-Champaign.
 Derek's dissertation, "Here Comes the Bookmobile: Public Culture and the Shape of Belonging," examines the roles played by bookmobiles in imagining, forming, and contesting communities in the twentieth-century United States.
 In particular, it explores the rise of an idea about community--as "common consciousness" produced by shared infrastructure and shared culture--and the fate of that idea in a century often marked by discrimination, dislocaton, and distrust.

-During the summer of 2012, Derek served as a Google Policy Fellow at the American Library Association's Office for Information Technology Policy, researching and writing a report designed to help libraries adapt to new technologies and emerging networks.
-Derek is currently an OITP Research Associate, continuing work on that report (which will be published in 2013) and on other aspects of OITP's portfolio.
+During the summer of 2012, Derek served as a Google Policy Fellow and an OITP Research Associate at the American Library Association's Office for Information Technology Policy, researching and writing a report designed to help libraries adapt to new technologies and emerging networks.

 Derek is also the creator and editor of bookmobility.org--a website dedicated to exploring information in motion--and a contributor to LibraryLab, a collaboration between Boing Boing and the American Library Association, and Book Riot.